Skip Navigation

 Velcro

-Meet George de Mestral.
-He was the Swiss scientist who invented velcro.
-One day he wetnt for a walk in the woods and we he came home, he noticed that his dog's coat and his pants were covered with cockleburrs.
+Learn more about Velcro and its inventor, George de Mestral.
+One day he went for a walk in the woods and we he came home, he noticed that his dog's coat and his pants were covered with cockleburrs.
 His inventor's curiosity led him to study the burrs under a microscope, where he discovered its natural hook-like shape.
-This was to become the basis for a unique, two-sided fastener - one side with stiff "hooks" like the burrs and the other side with the soft "loops" like the fabric of his pants.
-The word velcro comes from the Frenc words"velour" and "crochet."

 Things To Do